 For us, the food coloring did not stain.

 However, it is not 100% foolproof.
-I do occasionally see discoloration on the kid’s hands that can be washed off.
-You can look for less toxic food coloring online, or purchase the pasta already colored found in the grocery store.
+I do occasionally see discoloration on the kid’s hands that I can wash off.
+You can look for less toxic food coloring online or purchase the pasta already colored found in the grocery store.
 Whichever you use will sure to be a success.

 We love sensory play so much that we have a dedicated sensory page with all of our favorites!